MoreiraCristiano/learning-docker/README.md

 ## Flags:

-- -d: Nao segura o terminal (container em "background")
+- -d: Background container (do not lock my terminal)
-- -p: Associa uma porta do container a uma porta do host
+- -p: Bind a port of a container to a port of host